DCAN-Labs/automated-subset-analysis/README.md

 1. `--marker-size` takes one positive integer to determine the size (in pixels) of each data point in the output visualization.
 The default size is 5.

+1. `--plot` By default, a visualization will be made with only the average and confidence interval.
+Include this flag with the parameter `scatter` to also plot all data points as a scatter plot, and/or with the parameter `stdev` to also plot standard deviation bars for each sample size.

 1. `--title-font-size` takes one positive integer.
 It is just like `--axis-font-size`, except for the title text in the visualizations.
 This flag determines the size of the title text above the graph as well as both axis labels.
 If this argument is excluded, then by default, the font size will be `40`.

 1. `--y-range` takes two floating-point numbers, the minimum and maximum values to be displayed on the y-axis of the graph visualizations that this script will create.
 By default, this script will automatically set the y-axis boundaries to show all of the correlation values and nothing else.